CumulusNetworks/docs/content/guides/nsxt.md

 When all TEP IP addresses exist within the same subnet, the TEP VLAN default-gateway is not required.

-A VXLAN tunnel (VNI) must be configured to map the TEP VLAN to the VXLAN VNI to provide connectivity across the underlay network.
+For the VXLAN encapsulated traffic to reach the appropriate VLAN on the other side, TEP VLAN must be mapped to the same VNI on all ToR switches connected to the ESXi hosts where the virtualized traffic might be sent.

-VXLAN Tunnel Endpoints (VTEPs) use local loopback IP address as the tunnel source and destination.
-Loopback interfaces must be configured on all leaf switches and then advertised via BGP into the underlay.
-When using MLAG, this is referred to as VXLAN active-active and `clag vxlan-anycast-ip` must be configured.
+VXLAN Tunnel Endpoints (VTEPs) use local loopback IP addresses as the tunnel source and destination.
+Loopback interfaces with unique IP addresses must be configured on all leaf switches and then advertised via BGP into the underlay network.
+When using MLAG, this is referred to as VXLAN active-active and MLAG anycast-IP must be configured using the `nve vxlan mlag shared-address` command.
 This causes the MLAG peers to have the same VTEP IP address which is used as the inbound VXLAN tunnel destination.
-Spine switches do not require any VXLAN specific configuration but must enable the BGP `l2vpn evpn` address family with the leaf peers.

-### MLAG and VXLAN-EVPN Configuration
+Spine switches do not require any VXLAN specific configuration but must enable the BGP `l2vpn-evpn` address family with the leaf peers to advertise EVPN routes.

 ### EVPN MLAG Configuration